-Foreign Securities Risks: From time to time, our Financial Advisors may recommend investments in foreign securities, directly or through Funds that hold a portfolio of foreign securities.
+Foreign Securities Risks: Advisory accounts may invest in foreign securities, directly or through Funds that hold a portfolio of foreign securities.
 Foreign securities can be more volatile than domestic (U.S.) securities.
 Securities markets of other countries are generally smaller than U.S. securities markets.
 Many foreign securities may also be less liquid than U.S. securities, and are typically subject to currency risk.
 Some foreign securities also may be subject to taxes and other charges imposed by the issuer's country of residence or citizenship.
 Certain foreign securities may be subject to additional costs and risks.
-As set forth elsewhere in this brochure and/or in the Advisory Agreement, such taxes and charges are in addition to (i.e., are not included in) a Client's Advisory account fees or commissions.
+As set forth elsewhere in this brochure and/or in the Advisory Agreement, such taxes and charges are in addition to (i.e., are not included in) a Client's Advisory fees or commissions.
 All these factors could negatively affect a Client's realized return on the investment.

-Emerging Markets Securities Risks: Numerous emerging market countries have a history of, and continue to experience serious and potentially continuing economic and political problems.
+Emerging Markets Securities Risks: Numerous emerging market countries have a history of, and continue to experience, serious and potentially continuing economic and political problems.
 Stock markets in many emerging market countries are relatively small, expensive to trade in, and generally have higher risks than those in developed markets.
 Securities in emerging markets also may be less liquid than those in developed markets, and foreigners are often limited in their ability to invest in, and withdraw assets from, these markets.
 Additional restrictions may be imposed under other conditions.
-Frontier market countries generally have smaller economies or less developed capital markets and, as a result, the risks of investing in emerging market countries are magnified in frontier market countries.
+Frontier market countries generally have smaller economies or less developed capital markets, and as a result, the risks of investing in emerging market countries are magnified in frontier market countries.
+It is important to note that emerging markets securities are foreign securities and also carry all of the foreign securities risks identified above.

 American Depositary Receipts (ADRs) Risks: Certain Program assets may also be invested in ADRs stocks listed on a U.S. exchange.
 An ADR is typically created by a U.S. bank and allows U.S. investors to have a position in the foreign company in the form of an ADR.
-Each ADR represents one or more shares of a foreign stock or a fraction of a share (often referred as the 'ratio').
+Each ADR represents one or more shares of a foreign stock or a fraction of a share (often referred as the "ratio").
 The certificate, transfer, and settlement practices for ADRs are identical to those for U.S. securities.
 Generally, the price of the ADR corresponds to the price of the foreign stock in its home market, adjusted for the ratio of ADRs to foreign company shares.
-There are investment risks associated with ADRs including, but not limited to, currency exchange-rate, inflationary, and liquidity risks as well as the risk of adverse political, economic and social developments taking place within the underlying issuer's home country.
+There are investment risks associated with ADRs, including, but not limited to, currency exchangerate, inflationary, and liquidity risks as well as the risk of adverse political, economic, and social developments taking place within the underlying issuer's home country.
 In addition, the underlying issuers of certain ADRs are under no obligation to distribute shareholder communications to ADR holders, or to pass through to them any voting rights with respect to the deposited securities.
+It is important to note that since ADRs are created to allow U.S. investors to have a position in a foreign company, they also carry all of the foreign securities risks identified above.